VikSn0w/Virus.Win32.Boofspeare/README.md

 Classification of this virus:
 - **Eviorement**: *Files* (Hard Drive memory dumping and RAM failure)
 - **Results after the exposure**: *Harmless ---> Hazardous* (in certain situations)
-- **Algorithm**: *Parasitic* (creates an endless number of 500MB empty files and opens an endless amount of photos; it puts the PC into a state where you can't use it anymore, but a full restart cycle and the virus is killed, the only thing that remains are the files)
+- **Algorithm**: *Parasitic* (creates an endless number of 500MB empty files and opens an endless amount of photos; it puts the PC into a state where you can't use it anymore, but with a full restart cycle the virus is fully disabled, the only thing that remains are the files)
 - **Type of Action**: *Stealth* (the process is hidden and the window is hidden, you can't close it)

 **DISCLAIMER**